azuredevops619/MCW-Intelligent-analytics/Hands-on-lab/HOL-unguided-Intelligent-analytics.md

 In this task, you will add code that enables the Event Processor to invoke the Text Analytics API using the REST API and retrieve a sentiment score (a value between 0.0, negative, and 1.0, positive sentiment) for the text of a chat message.

-*Tasks to complete*:
+_Tasks to complete_:

 1. Complete the TODOs numbered 7 through 11 in the GetSentimentScore method.

-2. Complete TODO 12 in the ProcessEventsAsync method.
+2. Complete TODO 12 in the Run method.

-*Exit criteria*:
+_Exit criteria_:

--   You should see no errors in either the GetSentimentScore or ProcessEventsAsync methods.
+- You should see no errors in either the GetSentimentScore or Run methods.

 ### Task 2: Implement linguistic understanding

 In this task, you will create a LUIS app, publish it, and then enable the Event Processor to invoke LUIS using the REST API.

-*Tasks to complete*:
+_Tasks to complete_:

 1. Use <http://www.luis.ai> to create a new App.